Brewers vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Milwaukee Brewers and Christian Yelich will square off against the San Francisco Giants and Michael Conforto on Friday at 8:10 PM ET in the second game of a four-game series at American Family Field.
+Thairo Estrada and the San Francisco Giants will look to knock off Owen Miller and the Milwaukee Brewers on Saturday at 4:10 PM ET at American Family Field.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.